-If you find self-care isn’t making a dent in the infection after a couple of days or if a fever develops during this time, you may want to enlist the help of a doctor to ensure further damage is prevented as much as possible.
+If you find self-care isn’t helping with the infection after a few days, you may want to enlist the help of a doctor to ensure further damage is prevented as much as possible.

 Sometimes infections occur and you never figure out why.
-But most of the time, there’s a smoking gun that tips us off as to why things went south and an infection ended up setting in.
+On the other hand, there’s a smoking gun that tips us off as to why things went south and an infection ended up setting in.

 If you know you were lax about following the basic aftercare hygiene instructions your piercer gave you, you know what went wrong the first time.
 Following a good ear piercing care routine is your best bet for dodging any future infections.

-You should always remember to wash your hands because that is one of the best ways to prevent the transfer of bacteria.
+You should always remember to wash your hands before touching the piercing site.
+This is one of the best ways to prevent the transfer of bacteria.
 Also ensure to keep the jewelry clean, and never put in unsterilized jewelry.

 If you go back for additional piercings on your ear, you should look for a reputable piercer to do the work.
 You’ll want to hire someone who has high standards for hygiene and isn’t afraid to show you exactly how he meets this standard.

-A few minutes of questioning your potential piercer can often give you big clues about whether he’s the best choice to do the work.
-If he can’t show you packaged sterile hollow needles, you should have serious doubts about whether his equipment is sterile in the first place.
+A few minutes of questioning your potential piercer can often give you big clues about whether they’re the best choice to do the work.
+If they can’t show you packaged sterile hollow needles, you should have serious doubts about whether their equipment is sterile in the first place.

-Now that you know a little more about infections, it may cushion the blow if you learn you have one.
+Now you know a little more about ear piercing infections, it may cushion the blow if you learn that you have one.
 The main thing to do is to take a deep breath and avoid panicking; most infections are highly treatable with little long-term damage as long as you attempt to treat the infection as quickly as possible.